high protein chicken alfredo bake

 High Protein Chicken Alfredo Bake

-A creamy, comforting low-carb dinner that feels indulgent — but fuels your week
+This high protein chicken alfredo bake is the kind of creamy, comforting dinner that feels indulgent — but still fuels your week in a balanced way.

 Hi, I’m Helen Whitaker — welcome to Cookliva.

-This High Protein Chicken Alfredo Bake was born on one of those evenings.
+This recipe came together on one of those evenings.
 James had just come back from the gym, Olivia had dance practice, and Mason was already asking what was for dinner before I’d even started cooking.
 I needed something satisfying, protein-packed, and simple enough to prep ahead.

 So instead of layering Alfredo sauce over pasta, I built a creamy baked dish centered around tender chicken, a lighter homemade Alfredo sauce, and low-carb ingredients that still feel indulgent.